eucesar/-First-contact-HTML-CSS/README.md

 </p>

 > 🌱 My first steps with HTML and CSS by Alura, projects made during classes, there are five sites set up in total,
-> 🌱 I left the URL of my favorite project I made during the course.
+<p> 🌱 I left the URL of my favorite project I made during the course. </p>

 ## Download